hansololai/postgraphile-polymorphic-relation-plugin/README.md

   ]
 })
 ```

-The two important plugins in here are `addForwardPolyAssociation` and `addBackwardPolyAssociation` plugins, which are bundled in the `postgraphilePolyRelationCorePlugin`.
-The bundle uses 2 extra plugins to define the polymorphic definitions.
-These two plugins are in a different plugin. see [`postgraphile-connection-filter-polymorphic`](https://github.com/hansololai/postgraphile-connection-filter-polymorphic).
-This plugin simply require it in dependency and bundle them
-in the core plugin.
-If both plugin are used the definition will simply be defined twice.
+The npm package exposes every intermediate plugins such as
+`addModelTableMappingPlugin`: add the model to table mapping dictionary.
+`definePolymorphicCustom`: add the polymorphic definition in Build object, used by other plugin
+`addForwardPolyAssociation`: Use the defined polymorphic objects to construct forward relation,
+`addBackwardPolyAssociation`: Use the defined polymorphic objects to construct backward relation,

 ## Development